 Led by the Chief of Operations and Compliance, the Office of Institutional Research and Effectiveness has recently been restructured to provide for the following functions: Institutional Research, Institutional Data, Academic Assessment, Institutional Effectiveness, Institutional Accreditation, Compliance Tracking, and Support of Strategic Planning.
+To learn more about the support of functions within COIRE (Compliance, Operations, Institutional Research & Effectiveness) see COIRE functions.

 In accordance with the Student Right to Know Act, these disclosures provide students and prospective students with retention and graduation rates for first-time, full-time, degree seeking students, including disaggregated rates by gender, for financial aid recipients, by race categories, student athletes, and other student groups.